Skip to main content

 Penalty score

-• To weigh incorrect responses the same as correct responses, set the Penalty Score to 100.
+• Enter 100 to weigh incorrect responses the same as correct responses.

-If the question is worth 10 points, the student receives 7 points, since 70% of 10 is 7.
+If the question is worth 10 points, the student would receive 70% of 10, which is 7.

 Author notes